apache/submarine/docs/development/BuildFromCode.md

 ## Build Submarine From Source Code

-#### Build Tools

-To build the code, install

-+ Oracle Java 8
+## Prerequisites

++ JDK 1.8
-+ Apache Maven
++ Maven 3.3 or later

-#### Prerequistion

-+ Update tony project
+## Quick Start

+### Init submodule
-LinkedIn tony project is included in submarine as a submodule.
-If you just clone submarine project, please initialze tony project using the following command.
+LinkedIn TensorFlow on YARN (TonY) project is included in submarine as a submodule.
+If you just clone submarine project, please initialize the tony project using the following command.

 ```
 git submodule update --init --recursive
 ```

+### Update submodule
 After the initialization, when you want to update tony project, please execute a command like this.